No Questions Asked (album)

 No Questions Asked is the first studio album by Los Angeles punk rock band the Flesh Eaters, released in 1980 on Upsetter Records.

 Critical reception

-According to reviewer Joseph Neff from The Vinyl District:

-For his part, Jay Hinman from Perfect Sound Forever, was of the view that:
+Jay Hinman, from Perfect Sound Forever, was of the view that:

 Reissues

 In February 2004, Atavistic Records released a remastered edition on CD of the original record, which was extended with ten bonus tracks, including the entire four-song debut EP Flesh Eaters from 1978, the three cuts contributed by the band to the Tooth and Nail compilation in 1979, and three previously unreleased demo recordings from 1978.
 Mark Wheaton was in charge of the mastering at Catasonic Studios in Echo Park, California.